-Certain essential functions represent the non-academic requirements of the program that a student must possess to successfully complete the program and become employable.
-These include: the ability to distinguish colors, the ability to learn to perform and interpret highly complex testing methods and the ability to disseminate information in an accurate and confidential manner.
-Students must have good tactile skills, possess adequate physical and emotional health to work under stress and time constraints and demonstrate respect and care for others.
-Students must also be able to work efficiently and accurately in a clinical laboratory environment that often includes:
+Non-academic requirements of the program include essential functions that the students must possess to successfully complete the program and become employable.
+These include the ability to distinguish colors, the ability to learn to perform and interpret highly complex testing methods and the ability to disseminate information in an accurate and confidential manner.
+Students must have good tactile skills, possess adequate physical and emotional health to work under stress and time constraints, and demonstrate respect and care for others.
+Students must also be able to work efficiently and accurately in a laboratory environment that often includes:

 - Loud noises

 - Strong odors